IssamLaradji/mlrg_website/README.md

 3. **Adding a pdf file.**

 Let's say you wish to add the slides `mirrorDescent.pdf` to the topic `mirror descent`.
+You can then follow these steps:
-Put `mirrorDescent.pdf` in the `slides` folder and open the corresponding csv file in `schedules`.
-Find the topic `mirror descent` and change it to `mirror descent - mirrorDescent.pdf`.
+   1. add `mirrorDescent.pdf` to the `slides` folder;
+   2. open the corresponding csv file in `schedules`; and
+   3. find the line `mirror descent` and change it to `mirror descent - mirrorDescent.pdf`.

-When you run `main.py`, this generates a pdf hyperlink in the corresponding table in `index.html`.
+When you run `main.py`, this generates the pdf hyperlink in `index.html`.

 4. **Adding a table**